Da Voar Redd Up

 Young Scot card holders can collect reward points for taking part in Da Voar Redd Up, which can be redeemed for various items: https://rewards.youngscot.org/.
 To collect points, group contacts should e-mail the Trust confirming the names of the Young Scot card holders who took part in their Redd Up and we will issue electronic vouchers.

-If you’re participating in a coastal Redd Up keep an eye out for eggcases commonly known as Mermaid’s Purses.
+If you’re participating in a coastal Redd Up keep an eye out for eggcases commonly known as Mermaid’s Purses, and lobster pot tags..
 If you come across any of these collect them up and hand them into Shetland Amenity Trust along with the date and name of the beach you found them on.
-The Trust’s Biological Record team will identify them and feed this data to the Shark Trust, helping them to map the distribution of shark, skate and ray species around the UK coast.
+Further information is available by downloading this PDF.

 Following your Redd Up

 Following your Redd Up it is very important to complete and return your survey form.
-As well as helping the Trust to evaluate the success of the Redd Up, it allows you to indicate if you would like to enter the Redd Up prize draw and receive Community Council funding.
+As well as helping the Trust to evaluate the success of the Redd Up, it allows you to indicate if you would like to receive Community Council funding.
 In addition your feedback helps the Trust to secure funding for the initiative to continue.
 The survey form is available online here.

 The Trust would also appreciate your Redd Up photos and stories for use in marketing the initiative.
 Please send these to firstname.lastname@example.org